Buffs (Royal East Kent Regiment): Uniform and insignia

 In 1881, the reorganisation of most infantry regiments on a territorial basis under the Childers Reforms led to the newly renamed "The Buffs (East Kent Regiment)" losing its buff facings in favour of the white collars and cuffs intended to distinguish all non-Royal English and Welsh regiments.
 The dragon survived as part of the (now metal) headdress badge, although replaced on collars by the white horse of Kent.
 The horse had been the insignia of the East Kent Militia, which formed the 3rd battalion of the new regiment.
 Both changes were unpopular within the regiment, and in 1887 the Buffs were authorised to convert the white facings on their scarlet tunics to buff – at the regiment's expense and using a pipeclay mixture developed by an officer of the 2nd Battalion.
 In 1890 buff was officially restored as the regimental colour on flags, tunics and mess jackets.
 On 23 May 1894 approval was given for the dragon to be resumed as the collar badge.

-For the remainder of its existence as a separate entity, both dragon badge and buff facings remained as primary distinctions of the regiment.
+For the rest of its existence as a separate entity, both dragon badge and buff facings remained as primary distinctions of the regiment.
 This was the case even on the simplified dark blue "No. 1 Dress" worn by most of the British Army as full dress after World War II, although the buff colour was here reduced to piping edging the shoulder straps.